 Seller

-Stay online and delivers work during session
+Stays online and delivers work during the session

 Buyer